dark-fireside/dark-fireside/content/about/now.md

     - you were sort-of right. run the fucking sim.
 - scrape together enough income to kick off some kind of feedback loop for the cule. need to get out of the state.
     - you can help, dear reader! support us on [our ko-fi](https://ko-fi.com/darkfireside)!
+- lucid dreaming
+    - we *will* leverage every available surface and not even god can stop us